 Building a design system

-The project took me longer to complete due to the lack of a concise design system at the beginning and stepped back for a while to really work out on the style of the website, I felt that I took 2 steps back but in reality, it saved me countless hours by having all the components defined and ready to use, this allowed me to really dig deep into Figma and explore its functionalities.
+The project took me longer to complete due to the lack of a concise design system at the beginning and stepped back for a while to really work out the style of the website, I felt that I took 2 steps back but in reality, it saved me countless hours by having all the components defined and ready to use, this allowed me to really dig deep into Figma and explore its functionalities.

 Spending time recruiting the right participants

 Due to low resources, I wasn’t able to recruit many participants from my target audience.
-I did continue testing with the participants I had available, this resulted in having some results that didn’t translate into something usable.
+I did continue testing with the participants I had available, this resulted in some results that didn’t translate into something usable.
 This reinforced how crucial it is to select the right participants for user research.

-Taking into account the user needs
+Taking into account the user's needs

 As I was working on the designs I quickly learned how important it was to check in with the user insights frequently, it’s easy to get carried away designing and forget the user needs.
-I ensured to organise and summarise all my insights so I could quickly get back to them when needed.
+I ensured to organize and summarise all my insights so I could quickly get back to them when needed.